robinweser/fela/README.md

 <img alt="gzipped size" src="https://img.shields.io/badge/gzipped-~2.3kb-brightgreen.svg">
 </p>
 <br>
-**Fela** is a fast, universal, dynamic and tiny *(2.3kb incl. fela-dom, no dependencies)* low-level API to handle Styling in JavaScript.
+**Fela** is a fast, modular, dynamic and tiny *(2.3kb incl. fela-dom, no dependencies)* low-level API to handle Styling in JavaScript.
 It adds dynamic behavior to extend and modify styles over time.
 It is considered a low-level API, but serves well in production as a stand-alone solution as well.

 ## Benefits
 * Universal rendering